Imaginary-Horizons-Productions/DirectoryBot/README.md

 ### Optional
 * Use "@DirectoryBot setoprole (role)" to set up an operator role.
 Operators are allowed to use the operator commands without Discord administrator permissions.
+* Record your information for DirectoryBot's default platforms: time zone, possessive pronoun, and stream.
 * Check out BountyBot, another Imaginary Horizons Productions discord bot: (link coming soon)

 ### Notes